 Minimum stock ownership guidelines require each non-employee director to acquire and hold designated levels of our Company's Common Stock.
 Under these guidelines, our non-employee directors are required to retain a minimum of 50% of the net shares (net of taxes) awarded in connection with their director compensation, until reaching an ownership threshold of five times the annual cash retainer.
 Given the mandatory hold provision until the threshold is obtained, there is no specified deadline for achieving designated thresholds.
 Under these guidelines, stock ownership is defined to include stock owned by the director directly or indirectly, including any vested award deferred under the NED Plan.
-As of March 15, 2023, all current directors subject to these guidelines had exceeded such minimum ownership threshold other than Ms. Hariharan, who joined the Board effective January 1, 2022.
-SRS's policies do not allow Mr. Pahwa to directly own any shares of the Company's Common Stock, and he is therefore not subject to the Company's stock ownership guidelines.
+As of March 15, 2024, all current directors subject to these guidelines had exceeded such minimum ownership threshold other than Ms. Hariharan, who joined the Board effective January 1, 2022.
+SRS's policies do not allow Mr. Pahwa to directly own any shares of the Company's Common Stock, and he is therefore not subject to the Company's stock ownership guidelines

-2022 Director Compensation Table
+2023 Director Compensation Table

-The following table sets forth compensation paid to our directors during 2022, except for our Executive Chairman, who did not receive separate compensation for his service as a director during 2022 and whose compensation is set forth above in the Summary Compensation Table.
+The following table sets forth compensation paid to our directors during 2023, except for our Executive Chairman, who did not receive separate compensation for his service as a director during 2023 and whose compensation is set forth above in the Summary Compensation Table.

-Name of Director Fees Earned or Paid In Cash (\$)(a) Stock Awards (\$)(b) Change in Pension Value and Nonqualified Deferred Compensation Earnings (\$) All Other Compensation (\$)(c) Total (\$)

-Pahwa, Jagdeep (d) -

-Hariharan, Anu 132,500 132,498 5,000 269,998

-Krominga, Lynn 155,000 155,048 5,000 315,048

-Lurie, Glenn 150,000 151,552 5,000 306,552

-Sarma, Karthik (d) -
+Name of Director Fees Earned or Paid In Cash (\$)(a) Stock Awards (\$)(b) Change in Pension Value and Nonqualified Deferred Compensation Earnings (\$) All Other Compensation (\$)(c) Total (\$) Pahwa, Jagdeep (d) - - Hariharan, Anu 132,500 132,419 17,935 282,854 Krominga, Lynn 155,000 154,859 - 279,214 589,073 Lurie, Glenn 150,000 149,927 128,433 428,360 Sarma, Karthik (d) - -

-- (a) Represents no more than 50% of non-employee director compensation as discussed above. - (b) Stock awards represent a minimum of 50% of non-employee director compensation in the form of RSU awards.
-Amounts represent the aggregate grant date fair value computed in accordance with FASB ASC Topic 718.
-The number of stock units are determined by dividing such value by the Company's closing stock price on the date of grant. - Outstanding awards for the Company's non-employee directors at fiscal year-end were as follows: for Ms. Hariharan, 758 RSUs; for Ms. Krominga, 26,953 RSUs; and for Mr. Lurie, 11,807 RSUs. - (c) Represents discretionary matching contributions available through The Avis Budget Group Charitable Foundation. - (d) Mr. Pahwa and Mr. Sarma have waived compensation for Board service.
+- (a) Represents the cash portion of the Director Fees described above. - (b) Represents the aggregate grant date fair value of RSU awards computed in accordance with FASB ASC Topic 718.
+The number of stock units are determined by dividing the applicable portion of the Director Fees by the Company's closing stock price on the date of grant (rounded to the nearest whole number of shares). - Outstanding stock awards (including both unvested RSU awards and deferred stock units under the NED Plan) for the Company's non-employee directors at fiscal year-end (together with the dividend equivalent stock units described below), are as follows: for Ms. Hariharan, 1,365; for Ms. Krominga, 29,065; and for Mr. Lurie, 13,083. - (c) Includes discretionary matching contributions in the amount of \$5,000 per person available through The Avis Budget Group Charitable Foundation.
+The remaining amounts represent the grant date fair value of the dividend equivalent stock units credited to outstanding RSU awards and to deferred stock units under the NED Plan in connection with the special one-time cash dividend paid to stockholders in December 2023.
+The dividend equivalent stock units on unvested stock awards remain subject to the same vesting conditions as the underlying stock awards. - (d) Mr. Pahwa and Mr. Sarma have waived compensation for Board service.